 Knowing your propane or Liquefied Petroleum Gas (LPG) cylinder is very important to your safety and those around you.
-This past winter, a woman was tragically killed due to an explosion at a small coffee stand.
+During the early winter of 2016, a woman was tragically killed by an explosion at a small coffee stand.
 She was attempting to keep warm using a portable heater and, in order to keep it refueled, she attempted to refill the small 1 lb., cylinder using a 20 lb., cylinder with a small fitting in between.
-This happens all too often as this incorrect refilling process is demonstrated time and again on YouTube and uploaded onto the Internet.
+Time and again, this incorrect refilling process is demonstrated on YouTube and uploaded onto the Internet.
 DOT has regulatory authority of the design and manufacture of these 1 lb., cylinders, also known as DOT 39s.
 They are specifically designed to be used once and disposed of or recycled.
-The stress of emptying and refilling weakens the already thin walls of the cylinder.
-DOT cautions the public to never refill 1 lb., cylinders.
+The stress of emptying and refilling weakens the already thin walls of the DOT cautions the public to never refill 1 lb., cylinders.